 Donald Abner, 55, died after being mauled by a pit bull in Rockcastle County, Kentucky.

-UPDATE 01/22/20: Testimony from the probable cause hearing revealed details about the cause of death, but parts are still pending.
-Melissa Wolke is charged with murder in connection to the death of Donald Abner, 55, in an attack that also involved Wolke's pit bull.
+Testimony from the probable cause hearing revealed details about the cause of death, but parts are still pending.
+Melissa Wolke is charged with murder in connection to the death of Donald Abner, 55, in an attack that also involved Wolke's pit bull biting the man.
 Officers shot and killed the dog at the scene.
 The initial cause of death is asphyxiation.
-The coroner also determined that Abner had a broken bone in his neck, an injury that is not consistent with a dog mauling.
+The coroner also determined that Abner had a broken bone in his neck, an injury that is not consistent with a vicious dog attack.

 Kentucky State Police Detective Ryan Loudermilk testified that a neighbor reported hearing sounds of a party throughout the night.
 When the neighbor went to check on the sounds, he reportedly saw Wolke on top of Abner, assaulting him and saying, "Good boy, get him," to the dog, a pit bull named "Denali."
 At that point, the neighbor took a video of the attack with his cell phone.
 Later, he told investigators he deleted the video evidence because "it made him sick to watch."